STW-Technic-LP/redis-messenger/README.md

 }
 ```

+The properties of the options object can be found on [node redis repo](https://github.com/NodeRedis/node_redis#rediscreateclient)

 ```javascript
 var messenger = require('redis-messenger').create()
 ```

 ### register(appName [, callback])
-Registering sets your messenger up with a pseudo-unique channel name that it can receive messages on.
-To retrieve your name, see the whoAmI command.
+Registering sets your messenger up with a unique channel name that it can receive messages on.
+When you `send` messages, the "sender" will be the name you registered, so that if the receiver would like to respond directly, it can do so by `send`ing to that channel.
+To retrieve your name, see the `whoAmI` command

 ```javascript
 messenger.register('myAppName');